mydaytrip/partner-api/source/includes/hourly-ride-api.md

 ## Search endpoint

 This endpoint returns all available hourly ride options based on the specified pickup location, departure time, duration, and passenger count.
 The pickup location can be provided either as geographic coordinates or as an IATA airport code.
 Geographic coordinates should be specified as latitude and longitude in decimal degrees format, for example: `39.753657`, `-117.610215`.
-The departure time should represent a local time converted to UTC and supplied as a UNIX epoch timestamp in seconds (e.g., 1679463169).
+The departure time must be provided as a UNIX epoch timestamp in seconds (e.g., 1679463169), calculated from the local departure time and converted to UTC.
+Response times will be in ISO 8601 format.

 > To search for an hourly ride in Prague for 3 passengers for 6 hours, use this call: